arodzinek/PasswordClass/README.rst

 The goals of this project are as follows:

     * Learn about opening and manipulating files
-    * Learn just how fast a laptop can be
+    * Learn just how fast a laptop can be with some simple Python code
     * See for yourself why plaintext passwords are for babies!